Friendly-Technologies/Friendly-LwM2M-Client/README.md

 # Friendly LwM2M Client [<img align="right" height="100px" src="https://github.com/Friendly-Technologies/Friendly-LwM2M-Client/blob/main/logo.png">](http://www.friendly-tech.com/)
-This distribution contains Friendly LwM2M client as a reference for how to use Lightweight Machine to Machine implementations for IoT devices.
+This distribution contains **Friendly LwM2M client** as a reference for how to use Lightweight machine-to-machine implementations for IoT devices.
 This code is provided under the associated [LICENSE](LICENSE)